 - IFSA in the United Kingdom: University of Edinburgh

-This list is not exhaustive and if you find a program which fits your needs, but is not on this list, please speak further with a UGE adviser.
+This list is not exhaustive, and if you find a program that fits your needs but is not on this list, please speak further with a UGE Adviser about completing a petition.